caarmen/TestAlarmManager/README.md

 * Set the "Alarm delay" to 600 seconds.
 * Tap the enable switch to schedule the alarm
 * Run the following command to see at what time the alarm is really scheduled: ``` adb shell dumpsys alarm | grep -B1 -A4 tag.*carmen ```
   * => You will notice that the alarm was not scheduled at the expected time.
+It is scheduled before the expected time.

 * Tap the switch to disable the alarm
 * Run the dumpsys alarm command again